ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * **SAP-certified**: Intel Skylake generation servers (Intel Xeon 6140/E5-2690/E7-8890 series) and Intel Cascade Lake generation servers (Intel Xeon 5218, 6248, and 8280M series) with your selected CPU model.
 * (NSX-V only) **Broadwell**: 4-CPU Intel Broadwell generation servers (Intel Xeon E7-4800 series) with your selected CPU model and RAM size.

-If you plan to use vSAN storage, the configuration requires a minimum of four {{site.data.keyword.baremetal_short}}.
+If you plan to use vSAN storage, the configuration requires a minimum of four bare metal servers.
 {:note}

 ### Networking